 - Some children who are short initially might grow a lot in the later stage

-- While some who grow rapidly in the beginning might slow down when they grow up.
+- Some who grow rapidly, in the beginning, might slow down when they grow up.